hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 Translation: **the first two months are going to suck.** You will have to consciously decide to do the thing, every single time.
 It will feel effortful.
 It won't feel natural yet.

 This is the danger zone.
-This is where most people quit.
+The graveyard of good intentions.

 **3. The world can't distinguish between talent and consistency**